Atakamoto/LOL-Esports_WL_Classification/README.md

 Continuing on I realized that in some leagues there is no data for the columns I would need to answer my question.
 These include:

-- ASCI               0% of data is complete
+- *ASCI:*               0% of data is complete

-- DCup               0% of data is complete
+- *DCup:*              0% of data is complete

-- LDL                0% of data is complete
+- *LDL:*                0% of data is complete

-- LPL                0% of data is complete
+- *LPL:*               0% of data is complete

-- WLDs               91% of data is complete
+- *WLDs:*               91% of data is complete

 After some research, ASCI and DCup are Chinese tournaments and LDL and LPL are the two main Chinese leagues.
 The data missing from WLDs are from Chinese qualifier games.
-After consideration, since there is no data for these leagues in the revelant columns, I will drop the values for these leagues and the missing values from Worlds.
+After consideration, since there is no data for these leagues in the revelant columns, I will drop the all rows corresponding to these leagues and the rows with missing values from Worlds.
 This means that these results cannot be generalized to Chinese games.

 Finally, I created new features focused on the differences in kills, deaths, assists, cs, xp and so on for each timestamp, generally and for each specific role.
 I also dropped one side from each game so there is only one row per game.
-The other side's specific stats still remain as there are columns for stats like `opp_killsat10`.
+The opposing team's specific stats still remain in columns such as `opp_killsat10`.

 This is the head of the newly cleaned dataframe.